officialqasimzd/Student-s-University-Project---Financial-Market-Analyzer/README.md

 🙌 This project would not exist without the brilliance and hard work of my incredible team:

-Muhammad Asad
-Hassanat Ali Moazzam
-Sameer Anwar
-Moeez Rasheed
+Muhammad Asad, Hassanat Ali Moazzam, Sameer Anwar, Moeez Rasheed

 And a deep thank you to our professor, Dr. Tanvir Ahmad.
 This project changed how we think about markets, numbers, and analytical storytelling.